-If you’ve accepted private loans, you’ll need to contact your lender(s) to find out the total amount you’ve borrowed.
+If you have accepted private loans, you will need to contact your lender(s) to find out the total amount you’ve borrowed.
 A general student loan calculator can help you determine your monthly payments.

 When you graduate, leave school, or drop below half-time enrollment, you have an adjustment period before payments are due on federal loans.
 A few facts about grace periods:

 - Most Federal Direct Loans have 6-month grace periods.

 - Perkins Loans have grace periods of either 6 or 9 months.